U Thant: Death and legacy

-During the period of December 5–11, the student demonstrators also built a temporary mausoleum for Thant on the grounds of the RUSU and gave anti-government speeches.
-In early morning on December 12, 1974, government troops stormed the campus, killed some of the students guarding the makeshift mausoleum, removed Thant's coffin, and reburied it in Kandawmin Garden Mausolea near the Shwedagon Pagoda, where it has continued to lie.
+During the period of 5–11 December, the student demonstrators also built a temporary mausoleum for Thant on the grounds of the RUSU and gave anti-government speeches.
+In early morning on 12 December 1974, government troops stormed the campus, killed some of the students guarding the makeshift mausoleum, removed Thant's coffin, and reburied it in Kandawmin Garden Mausolea near the Shwedagon Pagoda, where it has continued to lie.
 Upon hearing of the storming of the Rangoon University campus and the forcible removal of Thant's coffin, many people rioted in the streets of Rangoon.
 Martial law was declared in Rangoon and the surrounding metropolitan areas.
-What has come to be known as the U Thant crisis—the student-led protests over the shabby treatment of Thant by the Ne Win government—was crushed by the Burmese government.
+What has come to be known as the U Thant crisis, the student-led protests over the shabby treatment of Thant by the Ne Win government, was crushed by the Burmese government.

-Thant's memoirs, View from the UN, were posthumously published, initially by Doubleday in 1978.

 In April 2012, UN Secretary-General Ban Ki-moon paid his respects at U Thant's mausoleum during a visit to Yangon.

 U Thant is held in esteem in Malaysia, as he helped to endorse the formation of the country in 1963.
-Among others, a road in Kuala Lumpur and the residential estate of Taman U-Thant are named after him.
+A niche, prime neighbourhood in Kuala Lumpur, Taman U-Thant is developed in 1960s is named after him.

 Personal life

 Thant had three brothers: Khant, Thaung, and Tin Maung.
 He was married to Daw Thein Tin.
-They had two sons, but lost both; Maung Bo died in infancy, and Tin Maung Thant fell from a bus during a visit to Yangon.
+They had two sons and a daughter, but lost both sons; Maung Bo died in infancy, and Tin Maung Thant fell from a bus during a visit to Yangon.
 Tin Maung Thant's funeral procession, which was attended by dignitaries, was grander than that of the state funeral of Commodore Than Pe, a member of the 17-man Revolutionary Council and minister of health and education.
 Thant was survived by a daughter, an adopted son, five grandchildren, and five great-grandchildren (three girls and two boys).
 His only grandson, Thant Myint-U, is a historian and a former senior official in the UN's Department of Political Affairs and the author of The River of Lost Footsteps, in part a biography of Thant.